2012 Spring Newsletter

 • Don’t respond to unsolicited e-mails (or texts or phone calls, for that matter) requesting personal information, and never click on links or attachments contained within unsolicited e-mails.

 If you want to go to a merchant’s website, type their URL directly into your browser’s address bar.
-For more tips, click here to view Citizens State Bank’s FRAUD BUSTERS brochure.
+For more tips, click here to view Citizens State Bank’s FRAUDPROTECTION brochure.